Nolan-Posey/Nolan-Posey/README.md

-### Hi there 👋 Hello!
-My name is Nolan and I'm currently a student at EWU.
-I am going to school for Computer Science.
+### Hi there 👋
+My name is Nolan and I recently graduated from Eastern Washington University with my BS of Computer Science.

 <!--
 **Nolan-Posey/Nolan-Posey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.